 What About State Benefits?

 The main government benefit if you’re unable to work due to illness or injury is Employment and Support Allowance (ESA).
-This starts at £74.35 per week for the over-25s.
+This can be up to £84.80 per week for the over-25s.
 For many people, this wouldn’t make much of a dent in their pressing financial needs if they couldn’t do their job.

 While other state benefits are available, your eligibility for them depends on the severity of your disability and other circumstances.
 Even if you are entitled to them, they rarely replace all your lost income.